tonagalata/react-star-wars/README.md

 # React + Ajax

 This project showcase how you can use React with Ajax.
-I consumes the [https://swapi.co/](Star Wars API) to render two static pages.
+I consumes the [https://swapi.co/] (Star Wars API) to render two static pages.

 ## App